 Required Core Courses

-*Coursework is selected by the student based on his or her personal or career goals and the result of academic assessment tests, transcript evaluations, and career planning sessions.
+*Coursework is selected by the student based on his or her personal or career goals and the result of academic assessment tests, transcript evaluations, and career planning session with the TAE apprentice coordinator.
 It is also suggested that students seek the recommendation of a sponsoring Trade Council.

 Required Support Courses